homris/CodeHS-CSA-Solutions/README.md

 ## How to Use This Repository :question:
 **Practice and Verify:** Use these solutions as a reference to check your work after you've genuinely attempted the problems.
 Compare your solution with mine to see where you can improve.

-**Learn from Mistakes:** If you made mistakes in your attempt, analyze them and understand why they occurred.
+**Learn from Mistakes:** If you made mistakes in your attempt, analyse them and understand why they occurred.
 This is a valuable part of the learning process.
 <br/>
 <br/>